Perimenopause Sensory Overload: When Everything Feels Too Much

 • Using alcohol or other coping strategies more than you want

-Rule-outs and co-occurring issues (sleep, anxiety)
+Rule-outs and co-occurring issues (sleep, anxiety, and medical factors)

 If you’re wondering whether ADHD or autism is part of the picture, an affirming assessment can help you understand your nervous system and needs.
 Learn more about our psychological assessment services.